-- Simple type theory is a logic that is effective for practice as well as theory-unlike first-order logic. - More expressive and more convenient. - Closer to mathematical practice. - Includes the full machinery of first-order logic. - We recommend that simple type theory be incorporated into logic courses offered by mathematics departments by replacing the two-logic sequence with a three-logic sequence-propositional logic, first-order logic, simple type theory. - Not much harder to learn than first-order logic. - Integrates the study of predicate logic, functions, and types.
+- Simple type theory is a logic that is effective for practice as well as theory-unlike first-order logic. - ▶ More expressive and more convenient. - ▶ Closer to mathematical practice. - ▶ Based on the same principles as first-order logic. - ▶ Includes the full machinery of first-order logic. - ▶ Integrates predicate logic, function theory, and type theory. - We recommend that simple type theory be incorporated into: - ▶ Logic courses offered by mathematics departments. - ▶ The undergraduate curriculum for computer science and software engineering students.